Grades, Grade Points, and Credit Hours

 A limited pass/fail (P/F) grading system is available to encourage students to enrich their academic programs and explore more challenging courses outside their majors, without the pressures and demands of the regular grading system.
 The P/F grading option is available to all undergraduates who have completed a minimum of 30 credit hours at Virginia Tech and have a cumulative GPA of 2.0 or above.
 These restrictions do not apply to courses that are only offered P/F. No required course or course used for the Curriculum for Liberal Education may be taken on a "P/F" basis (unless only offered on a P/F basis).

-Under the pass/fail system students are allowed to attempt twelve (12) credit hours in their degree program on a pass/fail basis exclusive of courses only offered pass/fail.
-Students enrolled in five-year designated programs (College of Architecture and Urban Studies) may attempt twelve (12) credit hours or ten percent of the total hours required for the degree whichever is greater.
-Courses offered pass/fail only are not included in the twelve total hours allowable under the pass/fail system.
+Under the pass/fail system students are allowed to take ten percent of the total number of credits required in their degree program on a pass/fail basis.
+The number of credits allowed under the pass/fail system is based on the course work completed at Virginia Tech.
+Since the ten percent limit for pass/fail courses is based on work completed at Virginia Tech, transfer credit may not be used in establishing these limits.
+The number of pass/fail credits allowed is based on the number of credits required by the student's first degree program, only.
 Additional degree programs may not be used to increase the number of pass/fail credits that a student is permitted to use toward any degree.
 No more than two courses per term may be taken P/F, excluding physical education activity courses and required courses offered on a P/F basis only.

 Any course to be taken under the P/F option should be designated as such upon request for the course.
 The student may change grading options to P/F until the drop deadline and to A-F until the deadline for resigning without penalty.